15 Genius Camping Must Haves (Plus Bonus Tips + Hacks!)

 By Lotte from Gezond Weekmenu

-Regardless of the type of camping accommodations (be it a campervan, traditional tent, yurt, or glamping tent), there are two camping must haves you should always bring: a small dustpan and brush.
+Regardless of the type of camping accommodations (be it a campervan, traditional tent, glamping dome, or yurt), there are two camping must haves you should always bring: a small dustpan and brush.

-Phew…I warned you this camping checklist was thorough!
-Hopefully you got some useful tips and added a few things to your own list of camping must haves.
-I’d love to hear your favorite camping hacks and tips, so let me know in the comments below!
+We’d love to hear YOUR favorite camping hacks and tips, so let us know in the comments!
 Finally, pin this post for later reference as you build out your supply of camping essentials.
 Happy camping!